-A furnace could sometimes be less costly to install but tends to cost more to run due to the cost of fuel while heat pumps can be a larger investment price but cost less over time.
+A furnace could sometimes be less costly to install but tends to cost more to operate due to the cost of fuel while heat pumps can be a larger investment price but cost less over time.

 Still figuring out which heating system is right for you?
-No problem!
+No worries!
 Call Strand Brothers Service Experts at 512-592-3072 and we’ll come out to discuss your options and provide you a no-charge in-home estimate.
 We can’t wait to hear from you!